kream0/desk-top/LAST_SESSION.md

 - Introduced a persistent status bar with contextual hints and audio readiness reporting, and excluded it from exported canvas captures.

 ### Known Issues
-- Pasted or drag-and-dropped audio files currently fail to render their boxes on the canvas.

 ### Next Steps
-- Investigate the audio box rendering regression so pasted or drag-and-dropped clips appear reliably.
 - Surface font size controls in the toolbar (slider or preset buttons) and preview the active size.
 - Provide toolbar typography controls (alignment, weight presets) now that font sizing is adjustable.
 - Replace text abbreviations with iconography and optional tooltips to further elevate the toolbar.